johnthebelovedcoder/ContraLock/CLEANUP_REPORT.md

-# Delivault Monorepo Cleanup Report
+# ContraLock Monorepo Cleanup Report

-This document details the cleanup performed on the Delivault monorepo to remove unused and redundant files.
+This document details the cleanup performed on the ContraLock monorepo to remove unused and redundant files.

 ## Comprehensive Cleanup Performed